clovaai/voxceleb_trainer/README.md

 id00012 id00012/21Uxsk56VDQ/00001.wav
 ```

-The train list for VoxCeleb2 can be download from [here](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/meta/train_list.txt) and the
+The train list for VoxCeleb2 can be download from [here](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/meta/train_list.txt).
+The
-test list for VoxCeleb1 from [here](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/meta/veri_test.txt).
+test lists for VoxCeleb1 can be downloaded from [here](https://mm.kaist.ac.kr/datasets/voxceleb/index.html#testlist).

 ### Replicating the results from the paper